wangykev/CISCOR-V2-Motor-Control/README.md

 Next, you will need to access the MIT mode controller with options to input position, speed, etc. Click 'Debug.'
 In the window that pops up there are options to calibrate the encoder and other features.
 Type in 'setup.'
 You will then see multiple commands.
 Type: **set_can_id (number you choose)**.
 Example: set_can_id 2.

+To make sure that the can id updated, return back to the MIT controller.
+Input your new ID in the 'ID' slot and send a command.
+The motor should spin.

 ## Installation

 1) Clone into your ROS 2 workspace: